This post may contain affiliate or sponsored links. Please read our disclosure policy.

-This creamy and comforting 4 Layer Turkey Stuffing Casserole is a delicious way to use up that leftover turkey (or rotisserie chicken) and prepared stuffing from the holidays.
+This creamy and comforting 4-layer Turkey Stuffing Casserole is a delicious way to use up that leftover turkey, gravy, and prepared stuffing from the holidays.
+Or you can enjoy a taste of Thanksgiving in casserole form on any weeknight.
 Freezing instructions are included.

 Why I Love This Easy Casserole